The

 When designing probes for trips to other planets

-the communications time lag, caused by the speed of light, in
+communications time lag, caused by the speed of light, in mind.

-mind.
-For example, a probe designed to land on Mars must be
+For example, a probe designed to land on Mars must be smart enough

-smart enough to handle problems in the flight on it's own without
+to handle problems in the flight on its own without instructions

-instructions from Earth.
-If a course change is needed during
+from Earth.
+If a course change is needed during landing the probe

-commands back might be nearly an hour, plenty of time for the
+be nearly an hour, plenty of time for the probe to crash.

 The delay caused by the speed of light can sometimes